surbhinayak10/Web-Scraping-Projects-/README.md

 Script - Web Scrapping with Different Methods.ipynb

-In this project, we are using different methods for web scrapping like using BeautifulSoup, and request python libraries.
+In this project, we are using different methods for web scraping like using BeautifulSoup, and request python libraries.

+**Project 3**:

+Script - Top 24 programming languages.ipynb

+In this project, we are extraxting the data for different programming languages and their respective average annual salary using web scraping like using BeautifulSoup, and request python libraries.
+Also creating visulaization using matplotlib library.